Train Simulation#

 Priority from partially restricted directionality#

-If some of the tracks in the network are uni-directional these can be used to define the main direction and this property can be extroplated based on geometry (straightness) and topology (switches) onto the rest of the network This is done by setting the option --railway.topology.direction-priority.
+If some of the tracks in the network are uni-directional these can be used to define the main direction and this property can be extrapolated based on geometry (straightness) and topology (switches) onto the rest of the network This is done by setting the option --railway.topology.direction-priority.
 The assigned priority values are:

-• 4: unidirectional track
+- 4: unidirectional track

-• 3: main direction of bidirectional track
+- 3: main direction of bidirectional track

-• 2: undetermined main direction (straight continuation from different directions of unidirectional track)
+- 2: undetermined main direction (straight continuation from different directions of unidirectional track)

-• 1: undetermined main direction (no continuation from unidirectional track)
+- 1: undetermined main direction (no continuation from unidirectional track)

-• 0: reverse of main direction of bidirectional track
+- 0: reverse of main direction of bidirectional track

 Priority from partially defined values#

-If some of the tracks in the network have priority values defined (by convention with the values 0 and 4) these can be used to define the main direction and this property can be extroplated based on geometry (straightness) and topology (switches) onto the rest of the network This is done by setting the option --railway.topology.extendn-priority.
+If some of the tracks in the network have priority values defined (by convention with the values 0 and 4) these can be used to define the main direction and this property can be extrapolated based on geometry (straightness) and topology (switches) onto the rest of the network This is done by setting the option --railway.topology.extend-priority.
 The assigned priority for the other network edges also range from 1 to 3 just as above.

 Importing bidirectional tracks from OSM#

-When importing networks from OSM, rails tagged with railway:preferred_direction:both are automatically imported as superposed edges.
+OSM, rails tagged with railway:preferred_direction:both

 Handling Problems in bidirectional railway networks#